Sometimes printed images will look darker than what was seen on screen. What causes this? Here are some common reasons:

 - Underexposure: your camera settings may have caused the image to be underexposed.

-- The camera's flash may not have fired when it should have.
+- The camera's flash may not have fired when it should have or just wasn't powerful enough to properly light the shot.

 How to avoid dark images in your printed book